Indian troops seriously violated consensus between two sides: Chinese FM

 New Delhi, June 16: China has said that Indian troops on Monday seriously violated the consensus of the two sides by illegally crossing the border twice and carrying and carrying out provocative attacks on the Chinese soldiers.
 This resulted in serious physical clashes, the Chinese foreign minister told Global Times.

-China has lodged solemn representations with the Indian side and urged it to strictly restrain its frontline troops from crossing the border or taking any unilateral action that may complicate the minister also said.
+China has lodged solemn representations with the Indian side and urged it to strictly restrain its frontline troops from crossing the border or taking any unilateral action that may complicate, the minister also said.

-Meanwhile the Indian Army has said that there have been casualties on both sides, during the face off with China.
+Meanwhile, the Indian Army has said that there have been casualties on both sides, during the face-off with China.

 After reports said that an Indian Army officer and two jawans have lost their lives at the Galwan Valley, the Army later clarified that there have been casualties on both sides.
-Casualties have been suffered on both sides in the violent stand off during the de-escalation process with China in the Galwan Valley, the Indian Army said in an amended statement.
+Casualties have been suffered on both sides in the violent stand-off during the de-escalation process with China in the Galwan Valley, the Indian Army said in an amended statement.

 During the de-escalation process underway in the Galwan Valley, a violent face-off took place yesterday night with casualties.
 The loss of lives on the Indian side includes an officer and two soldiers.
 Senior military officials of the two sides are currently meeting at the venue to defuse the situation, the earlier statement from the Army said.